GonelaD/ChromeExtension-StackIT/README.md

 # ChromeExtension-StackIT

-After Downloading and extracting the file, use the following commands to build the extension
+After Downloading and extracting the file, use the following commands to build the extension:

-#"cd stack"
+cd stack
-#"npm i"
+npm i
-#"npm run build"
+npm run build

 Next step, add extension to chrome: